2elli/nvim/README.md

 minimal config using v0.12 features

 ### nix
 The nix flake contains some of the dependant packages for this config.
-Especially important packages are installed with emerge or use flags (like rust).
+Some packages are nit in the flake because I install them on my host (rust tools).
 So the nix flake does not contain everything needed to use this config.

 ### dependencies